Guillamon/master-data-science/README.md

 For a detailed step by step of installation go [here](https://www.guru99.com/download-install-r-rstudio.html#8)

 Now download or clone this repository on your local disk.
-From RStudio, open the RPROJ file master-data-science.proj.
-Always run the code from there to make sure paths to directories are correct.
+From RStudio, open the RPROJ file Master_Project.Rproj.
+Always run the code taking this step first to make sure paths to directories are correct.

 When running the code **remember this**:
 + Pay special attention to running the script Install_Packages.R correctly